alex-sharifi/book-reports/the-data-warehouse-toolkit.md

     - Remove many-many bridge tables by adding a dimension outrigger containing one long text string concatenating all keywords into a list key.
 You would need a special delimiter such as a backslash or pipe at the beginning of the string and after each value.
 The use of an outrigger dimension presumes a number of entities share a common list of values<sup>pg 276</sup>.
     - It would also be a good idea to create a single attribute with all the behaviour tags concatenated (such as CCCCDDDAAAABB) to support wildcard searches<sup>pg 242</sup>.
     - For example, can be used to look at customers' time series data such as RFV (Recency, Frequency, Value) quintile cube development over time<sup>pg 241<sup>.
+    - Unbounded text comments should either be stored in a separate comments dimension or treated as attributes in a transaction event dimension<sup>pg 350</sup>.
 - Aggregated facts as dimension attributes
     - You can store an aggregated fact as a dimension.
 These attributes are meant to be used for constraining and labeling; they are not to be used in numeric calculations<sup>pg 239</sup>.
     - The main burden falls on the back room ETL processes to ensure the attributes are accurate, up-to-date and consistent with the actual fact row<sup>pg 239</sup>.